-The current structure for Indexed REC procurements calls for renewable energy project developers , although the IPA is interested in additional feedback as to bid whether or how a set Strike Price into the Indexed REC procurement generally at a date well before most project development steps have commenced.
-If the developer's bid is selected, they must contractually commit to that price even if the market conditions, such as supply chains, component costs, interest rates, interconnection costs, interconnection delays, and other variables, change significantly between the when the contract is awarded and project energization, which can be as long as a several years.collar This dynamic stands in contrast to project development in a vertically integrated state, under which cost input changes result in commensurate changes in revenue back to the developer.
+The current structure for Indexed REC procurements calls for renewable energy project developers to bid a set Strike Price into the Indexed REC procurement generally at a date well before most project development steps have commenced.
+If the developer's bid is selected, they must contractually commit to that price even if the market conditions, such as supply chains, component costs, interest rates, interconnection costs, interconnection delays, and other variables, change significantly between the when the contract is awarded and project energization, which can be as long as a several years.
+This dynamic stands in contrast to project development in a vertically integrated state, under which cost input changes result in commensurate changes in revenue back to the developer.